20 kitchen hacks to cook faster

-Composting is great to reduce our waste and keep our garden healthy with natural products, but if the compost bin is not close, food scraps will be all over the floor as you walk back and forth, wasting time and energy.
+Composting is great to reduce our waste and keep our garden healthy with natural products, but if the compost bin is not closed, food scraps will be all over the floor as you walk back and forth, wasting time and energy.

 Instead, buy a small garbage counter bowl or use any small bowl you have lying around, when you finish cooking take your container and throw the scraps in the compost bin, just one trip.

 Whenever you want to sear food, use wide and shallow pans, this gives a more heated surface touching your food, reduces liquid and food browns faster, this will lock the flavor and moisture inside the protein.